 The challenges we discuss in Infrastructure Management are so often focussed on hard engineering issues such as demand, capacity and design solutions for assets that are often never seen by the community.

 Whilst it is important to provide the essential services to keep people safe and healthy it is easy to lose sight of what it is that the community see and interact with every day that can make small improvements in their sense of well-being and local identity.

 In Timaru, Chorus have engaged with two Christchurch-based artists to bring a bit more beauty to the community by having murals painted on telecommunication boxes.

-Normally the company seek local artists when painting boxes, but they did not get any Timaru submissions for the first round of art works.
+Normally the company seek local artists when painting boxes, but they did not get any Timaru submissions for the first round of artworks.

-The cabinet art initiative by Chorus, in partnership with environmental organisation Keep New Zealand Beautiful, apparently first began in Auckland in 2010, as a way of brightening up the boxes that often get targeted by taggers.
+The cabinet art initiative by Chorus, in partnership with the environmental organisation, Keep New Zealand Beautiful, apparently first began in Auckland in 2010, as a way of brightening up the boxes that often get targeted by taggers.
 The scheme has since spread around the country, and Timaru has got on board this year.

 Hopefully, more interest would be generated by next year’s round which was expected to open about May.